JayashSaini/TaskTracker-Backend/README.md

-# Todo Backend App
+# TaskTracker Backend

-This is a backend application for a Todo app built with TypeScript, Node.js, Express.js, MySQL, and Redis.
+This is a backend application for a Task managing app built with TypeScript, Node.js, Express.js, MySQL, and Redis.

 ## Frontend